WomenWhoCodeDelhi/webinars/README.md

 Active Director : Shubhi Sareen

 ### Webinar Team
-Abi Aryan - Show Host
+* Abi Aryan - Show Host
-Stuti Verma - Executive Head
+* Stuti Verma - Creative Head
-Manmeet Kaur -
+* Manmeet Kaur - Executive Head
-Japleen Kaur Jolly - Communications Head, Head of Blog Mansi Breja - Scriptwriter
+* Japleen Kaur Jolly - Communications Head, Head of Blog
+* Mansi Breja - Scriptwriter
-Kamal Kaur - Head of Marketing, Webinars
+* Kamal Kaur - Head of Marketing, Webinars
-Anisha Thakur - Executive Team
+* Anisha Thakur - Executive Team
-Aakansha Singh - Executive Team
+* Aakansha Singh - Executive Team
-Priyam Bansal - Executive Team
+* Priyam Bansal - Executive Team

 # How to suggest a speaker for the webinar?
 To suggest any speaker, open an issue with the speaker's linkedin profile and a short paragraph on why do you think they should be featured on our show?